turinglabsorg/datahub-learn/network-documentation/celo/tutorial/celo-ERC20-token-on-remix.md

 d.
 Pay the `transaction fee`

 With that we have learned how to tranfer your fungible tokens to other addresses.
-But there is still a problem, we aren't able to see our tokens on our celo wallet.
-So Let's learn how to do that.
+But there is still a problem, we aren't able to see our tokens on our Celo wallet.
+To display the tokens we'll need to

 a.
-Select the **Add Token** button on your celo wallet as shown in the image.
+Select the **Add Token** button on our Celo wallet as shown in the image.

 <p align="center">
  <img src="../../../.gitbook/assets/celo-extension-wallet.JPG" width="350" alt="accessibility text">